 Back to Blog

-How a Suppressor is Made – A Look Inside the BANISH Build Process
+How a Suppressor is Made – A look at materials, construction, and design

 Understanding Suppressor Welding Techniques